Home Quest Accessibility Report

 How much reading is required to play the game and how complex the language is.
 This doesn't include subtitles as required reading if they are fully voiced.

 Moderate Reading: Moderate reading required.
 The quantity and complexity of reading are at a level that a high school student (14-year-old) would appreciate.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Similar Games With More Accessibility Features for Reading

 If you want to play Home Quest, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Home Quest has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds.
+We've documented 3 accessibility features for Navigation in Home Quest which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.